YaSLiZhe/NodeJSLearning/README.md

 ### MongoDB Configuration

-- `DATABASE`: The MongoDB connection string for the production environment.
+- `DATABASE`: The MongoDB connection string for ALias.
 - `DATABASE_LOCAL`: The MongoDB connection string for the local development environment.
 - `DATABASE_PASSWORD`: The password for the MongoDB database.